temitopeAdeyemo/drone-tech/README.md

 8. Periodic task to check drones battery levels and create history/audit event log for this.

+### NOTE:

+To run the app locally by passing valid MySQL credentials to the `database.config.ts` file, you can follow these steps:

+1. Locate the `database.config.ts` file in your project directory.
+Typically, this file contains the configuration settings for connecting to your MySQL database.
+2. Open the `database.config.ts` file and look for the fields related to database credentials.
+These fields might include `dbPassword`, `dbName`, `dbUserName`.
+Adjust the file according to your project's structure.
+3. Replace the placeholders or empty values with your actual MySQL credentials.

 ## Technologies

 The following technologies are being used in this project: